JBrenn/TopoSUB/README.md

 Moreover, the package includes an easy to use shiny app for visualisation.
 Run in the simulation folder it visualises the finally produced maps (still Beta-version, see folder _shiny_).

-The TopoSUB package includes some vignettes on the topics
+The TopoSUB package includes vignettes on the topics

 1. running a TopoSUB simulation
 2. postprocess a TopoSUB simulation